alsoGAMER/BotBase/README.md

 ## Extending the default functionality

-Extending BotBase's functionality is easy, just create a pyrogram smart plugin in the `BotBase/modules` section and you're ready to go!
+Extending BotBase's functionality is easy, just create a pyrogram smart plugin in the `BotBase/modules` section, and you're ready to go!

 If you don't know what a smart plugin is, check [this link](https://docs.pyrogram.org/topics/smart-plugins) from pyrogram's official documentation to know more.